 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Las Cruces is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Las Cruces is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Las Cruces who work in office and administrative support (14.82%), sales jobs (10.79%), and teaching (8.48%).

 Also of interest is that Las Cruces has more people living here who work in computers and math than 95% of the places in the US.

 Combining city textures and college town sensibilities, Las Cruces really has a nice blend of characteristics.
 While not a huge city, Las Cruces is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Las Cruces more than just a college town, but removing the students from the equation would undeniably change Las Cruces’s character and quality of life.

-Las Cruces is a somewhat ethnically-diverse city.
+Las Cruces is an extremely ethnically-diverse city.
 The people who call Las Cruces home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Las Cruces, accounting for 57.22% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Las Cruces residents report their race to be White, followed by Black or African-American.
-Las Cruces also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 56.68% of the city’s residents.
 Important ancestries of people in Las Cruces include Irish, English, Italian, and French .

 The most common language spoken in Las Cruces is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.